GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

         └── training.json   <-- compiled training pipeline
 ```

-4. `terraform-plan.yaml` - Checks the Terraform configuration under `envs/<env>` (i.e. `envs/test` or `envs/prod`), and produces a summary of any proposed changes that will be applied on merge to the main branch.
-Out of the box, this just includes Cloud Scheduler jobs used to schedule your ML pipelines.
+4. `terraform-plan.yaml` - Checks the Terraform configuration under `terraform/envs/<env>` (e.g. `terraform/envs/test`), and produces a summary of any proposed changes that will be applied on merge to the main branch.
-5. `terraform-apply.yaml` - Applies the Terraform configuration under `envs/<env>` (i.e. `envs/test` or `envs/prod`).
-Out of the box, this just includes Cloud Scheduler jobs used to schedule your ML pipelines.
+5. `terraform-apply.yaml` - Applies the Terraform configuration under `terraform/envs/<env>` (e.g. `terraform/envs/test`).

 For more details on setting up CI/CD, see the [separate README](cloudbuild/README.md).